vince-jq-sun/units_viewer/README.md

 1. Clone the repository or download the `units_viewer` folder to your local machine.
 2. Open your terminal and navigate to the project directory.
 3. Run `npm install` to install all required dependencies.
-4. Place your unit images in the `./units_figures` directory, organized by subfolders named with unit IDs.
+4. Replace folders inside `./units_figures` with your own.
+Figures are organized by subfolders named with unit IDs.
+Try to use comparable sizes for all the plots.
 5. Optionally, place your custom `tags.json` file in `./units_tags`.
 This file should be a JSON-formatted dictionary where keys are unit IDs, and values are lists of tags or notes (notes prefixed by `%`).

 ## Usage